This website uses cookies to help you make the most of your visit.

 Pharmacy context

-This is a community pharmacy located next door to a GP practice in a residential area of Maidenhead.
-Its main activity is dispensing NHS prescriptions and providing other NHS services such as Pharmacy First and seasonal vaccinations.
-The pharmacy also sells over the counter medicines, and it dispenses private prescriptions and provides a small number of private services This was a routine inspection of the pharmacy that focused on the core Standards relating to patient safety.
-Not all Standards were inspected on this occasion.
-The pharmacy was last inspected in November 2016.
+This busy community pharmacy is located next door to a GP practice in a residential area of Maidenhead.
+Its main activity is dispensing NHS prescriptions and providing other NHS services such as Pharmacy First.
+The pharmacy also sells over the counter medicines, dispenses private prescriptions and provides a small number of private services.
+This was a reinspection following an inspection in February 2026 where the pharmacy did not meet Standards 1.1,1.6, 2.2 and 4.3.
+This reinspection focused on those Standards which had previously not been met.
+Overall, the pharmacy has made improvements to its Standard Operating Procedures, record keeping, staff training, and medicines management.
+However, it must sustain these improvements and continue to strengthen its processes, ensuring that record keeping is consistently monitored and maintained.

 Inspection summary findings